cornyhorse/forklift/docs/integration/CONSTRAINT_VALIDATION_IMPLEMENTATION.md

 ### 3. Flexible Error Handling

-**Problem**: Need to either fail the file, continue to process to see ALL failing rows, or add them to bad rows
+**Problem**: Need to either fail the file, continue processing to see ALL failing rows, or add them to bad rows

 **Solution**: Three distinct error handling modes:
 - **Fail Fast**: Stop on first violation (immediate feedback)